JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

 Once you've finished your first test, you can:

-* Try to write another test using other [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/kotlin.test/) functions.
+* Write more tests using other [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/kotlin.test/) functions.
    For example, use the [`assertNotEquals()`](https://kotlinlang.org/api/latest/kotlin.test/kotlin.test/assert-not-equals.html) function.
 * Improve your test output with the [Kotlin Power-assert compiler plugin](power-assert.md).
    The plugin enriches the test output with contextual information.